KhioneusNevula/ElementsOfChaosMod/README.md

 * Dolong-Prithibi: Found in obsidian and bedrock.
 Has the property of allowing travel to the overworld when heated.
 * Mangxo-Sorbi: Found in cooked meat.
 Provides extra nourishment + saturation.
 * Zatro-Gyan: Found in ender chests.
 Used to give ender chest properties to containers.
+* Botah-Xokti: Found in rabbit's feet and breeze-type things, gives jump boost and at high amounts can give flight
+* Botah-Bhari: Found in breeze-type mobs and items; gives wind charging when ingested and causes a substance to randomly generate wind charges when placed as a block; gives weapons made of this substance knockback and allows them to randomly cause wind charging.
+* Sphotik-Gakhir: Not found in anything natural; gives immunity to effects
+* Mitha-Bizol: Found in honey, especially honey blocks.
+Gives the physical properties of honey blocks and removes poison if consumed.
+* Ahakali-Jyoti: Not found in anythng natural; used to control the System of Fate.
+* Zolon-Tontro: Can be used to make a fuel for burner stands which forces all established combined substances to recombine how they were originally when the substance cools down, allowing added substances to combine independently

 # Elements in the world
 Most objects have some amount of each Element.
 Low amounts might not have effects, while high amounts might have effects--it depends on the Element in question.
 Elements combine hierarchically; a combination of two elements combines to form a complex element, with complex effects known as a **substances**.
 Elements on their own also act as substances.
 Some elements combine to form substances with unique new effects; others form substances which have two independent effects.
 Some things require more energy to combine and some require less energy to combine.
 This largely depends on **Essential Quality**, of which a random number are generated per world, and are named randomly; even though they are random, things which naturally occur together are hardcoded to be easier to combine than things that don't, and things which naturally occur together in items which are formed by brewing or smelting are harder to combine.